benckx/lego-compare-inventory-vs-wanted/README.md

 | sufficient        | 22484   | 85         | Dark Bluish Gray  | 1          | 2             | 0           |
 | ...               | ...     | ...        | ...               | ...        | ...           | ...         |
 | insufficient      | 10247   | 11         | Black             | 6          | 2             | 4           |

-Therefore, you can use this data to update your  <a href="https://www.bricklink.com/">Bricklink</a> "Wanted List" to remove the parts you don't need to purchase.

 # Future